Chapter 11 : The One Where I Find Out Why James Was Up All Night

 He was right, but I just didn’t want James to know that about me yet.

-“Mind if I take a seat?”
-He asked me as he pointed down at the empty chair the other side of the desk.
+“Mind if I take a seat?” he asked me as he pointed down at the empty chair on the other side of the desk.

 He looked around the library for a sign of someone before looking back at me.

 “No Michelle?” he asked me curiously, “I thought that you would both be in here together.”

 I rolled my eyes and let out a groan at his question.
 “We’re not exactly speaking at this moment in time, we had a bit of an argument.
 Michelle stopped talking to me for some stupid reason, but it doesn’t matter, we’ll be friends again by the end of the day anyway.”